Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

 # Analysis: Emplacements
 Alongside the Eagle, the emplacement category is the most viable overall.
 Most emplacements have a niche where they're best in slot for the role and many are competitive in roles outside their niche.
-Things aren't entirely sunshine and roses though: Several emplacements still suffer from severe bugs or frustrating design.
+Things aren't entirely sunshine and roses though: several emplacements still suffer from severe bugs or frustrating design.

 # Analysis: Backpacks